CASBAA Thailand in View 2016: Coexistence in a Crowded Market

 Of a greater worry to DTH operators was the generational shift in viewing patterns over the medium term.
-Vorasit Lee, CEO of freesat platform PSI said, "The next generation -- will they even watch TV any more?
+Vorasit Lee, CEO of freesat platform PSI said, “The next generation — will they even watch TV any more?
 Over the next three years, yes; and over the next five years, probably yes.
-But ?
-I'm not sure."
+But ten years from now?
+I’m not sure.”

 Thaicom Chief Commercial Officer Patompob Suwansiri acknowledged that the competitive environment had led to something of a crisis in the satellite industry.
 However, he said, “The key to getting through these challenges is through partnerships, by working together to create innovative ways to serve our customers.”

 Cable Problems – Is Broadband the Great Hope?

 One of the most controversial issue Thai cable operators face is the “must-carry” rule implemented by the National Broadcasting and Telecommunications Commission, which mandates all cable and satellite TV operators to reserve their first 36 channels for commercial and public digital TV Channels.
 This is a huge burden for small cable operators as, in many cases, their analogue platforms can only carry up to 60-80 channels.
 In addition, smaller operators do not have the financing required to upgrade their technology.